domsinclair/IshmaelPHP-Core/Documentation/concepts/module-discovery.md

 ### Registration order
 - By default, modules are processed in alphabetical directory order.
 If you have inter-module route dependencies, keep paths disjoint or use unique route prefixes.

+## 4) Environment filtering (runtime)

+The ModuleManager supports environment-aware filtering when discovering modules.

+Truth table (APP_ENV vs module env):

+- APP_ENV=production
+  - module env=production → load
+  - module env=shared → load
+  - module env=development → skip by default; load only if ALLOW_DEV_MODULES=true
+- APP_ENV=development or testing
+  - module env=production/shared/development → load

+Notes:
+- If a development-only module is present in production without explicit override, a warning is logged and the module is skipped.
+- You can also pass options to discover():
+  - discover($path, ['appEnv' => 'production', 'allowDevModules' => true])

+## 5) Module discovery cache (stub)

+To speed up boot, a simple modules cache snapshot can be written and read:

+- CLI: `php IshmaelPHP-Core/bin/ish modules:cache [--env=production|development|testing] [--allow-dev] [--modules=PATH] [--cache=PATH]`
+- CLI: `php IshmaelPHP-Core/bin/ish modules:clear [--cache=PATH]`

+Behavior:
+- The cache stores the discovered modules array as JSON.
+It is safe to delete; the framework will rediscover modules as needed.
 - When using the route cache (see Guide — Route Cache), discovery runs once to build the cache; subsequent requests load the cached routes for speed.

 ## 4) Controllers and namespaces